Bayard & Me: A story of love and radicalism

 About Super Deluxe

 Super Deluxe is an omni-platform entertainment company committed to amplifying unconventional creative voices.
-With online video for social feeds, television series, documentaries, interactive live experiences, and consumer-facing tech products, Super Deluxe talks to a generation of insatiably curious viewers who grew up clutching smartphones.
+With online video for social feeds, TV series, documentaries, interactive live experiences, and experimental tech products, Super Deluxe provokes and inspires young cultural creatives.
 Super Deluxe is a division of Turner, but it operates independently in Downtown LA.

 Also happening in the Super Deluxe universe: